I-Ishika-012/Projects/Web Dev Projects/GeminAI/README.md

 GeminAI is a web based Artificial Intelligence Content Generator developed using MERN (Mongo DB, Express.JS, React.JS, Node.JS) Stack using Google's largest, most capable and very own AI model Gemini AI.

+### Enter a prompt and let GeminAI craft a unique content for you! 👩🏽‍💻